NEWSLETTER - SHANGBA FARM – COMPLETE OVERVIEW SINCE 11/2019

 Certification, security, sustainability

-In 2019, the parent company running Shangba tea farm had signed a two-year contract with an Australian control body, for cost reasons without consulting Fairbiotea and against the agreements.
-Therefore, the organic certification in 2020 was still done by this control body.
-Nevertheless, there still was a Fairbiotea inspection by the organic control body CERES this year, which confirmed the fulfillment of the Fairbiotea requirements on the part of Shangba tea farm.
+Despite organic certification by another control body, there still was a Fairbiotea inspection by the organic control body CERES this year, which confirmed the fulfillment of the Fairbiotea requirements on the part of Shangba tea farm.
 Since Shangba continued to cooperate with CERES for the Fairbiotea inspections and also agreed to return to CERES as their control body in 2021, Fairbiotea accepted the interim change as a gesture of goodwill.

 Compost production